w3f/General-Grants-Program/grants/speculative/rad-substrate-client.md

 ### Milestone 1 — Implement core functionalities — 1 month — $15,000

-We are developing a Rust client for substrate that provides concrete domain objects as part of the SDK.
+We are developing a Rust client for substrate that provides integration with concrete domain objects used in the Substrate runtime.
 By domain objects we mean, for example, a concrete type for a transfer transaction, a type for the possible events and errors recorded by a transfer transaction or a type for the account data stored on chain.